GMP Calibration – understand both EU and USA GMP requirements

 Calibration is a very important part of any organisation’s Quality System, yet its coverage in both EU and USA GMP is somewhat limited to the two clauses above.
 These two requirements do raise a number of questions that GMP does not answer.
 For example, in EU GMP, what is an “appropriate method” for calibration?
 In both EU and USA GMP what does “routinely calibrated” and “defined intervals” actually mean?
 Every month, every 6 months, every year, every 10 years?

 One standard you could look at to get a more detailed series of requirements for calibration is ISO 9001.
 Its requirements are summarised below.

-b) be adjusted or re-adjusted as necessary
+- Be adjusted or re-adjusted as necessary

-c) have identification in order to determine its calibration status
+- Have identification in order to determine its calibration status

 As you can see you get a lot more of an idea of what can be an “appropriate method” for calibration here.
 Much more depth about using calibration method traceable to national standards, adjusting the gauge if needed, considering the impact of batches affected if found out of calibration, appropriate identification and the need to protect from adjustment.
-Perhaps this depth of coverage of calibration comes from the history of ISO 9001, which was once more of an engineering/ military type standard.

 None of these standards answer the question of when should you calibrate a gauge.
-Here we need to apply some common sense.
+Here we need to apply some common sense: